 - They do not always put their agreements into writing

-Although oral agreements are and electronic agreements are legally binding, if an agreement was in writing this would prevent a lot of hassle and prevent a lot of he said she said.
+Although oral and electronic agreements are legally binding, if an agreement was in writing this would prevent a lot of hassle and prevent a lot of he said she said.

 In the long run, it would be cheaper for all the parties involved to put their agreements into writing.

-It would mean almost no litigation or court visits.
-It would be clear if there was a breach in the contract and it would also be clear what the repercussions are for breaching that agreement.
+This would mean almost no litigation or court visits.
+If one of the involved parties were to breach the contract it would be clear what the repercussions and consequences would be.

 - They have inadequate document and filing systems

 There needs to be a clear record of the startup’s activities from the beginning.
-Hiding documents is a huge risk and it can be seen in the business if something is missing.
+Hiding documents puts your company at huge risk and it can always be seen in the business if something is missing.

 - They issue founder shares without vesting